-I speak not for myself, but so those without a voice can be heard.
+"I speak not for myself, but so those without a voice can be heard.
 Those who have fought for their rights.
-Their right to live in peace.
-Their right to be treated with dignity.
-Their right to equality of opportunity.
-Their right to be educated.
-Malala Yousafzai

-Important words from a young girl, who has been fighting for the rights of women and children for many years.
+Their right to the rights of women and children for many years.
 Like LBH APIK has been doing in Indonesia, which has led to a wealth of experiences and lessons learnt on gender justice in Indonesia.
 Experiences that are worth sharing and a 'must' to learn from.
 Experiences that go right to the grassroot levels, where the impact of access to justice and services, or a lack thereof, is felt most.